ewintram/donation-checker/README.md

 ### Scalability considerations

-* I would apply an autoscaling policy on the ECS containers based on the CPU and memory usage metrics reported by AWS Cloudwatch to scale up the number of containers when the API is in high demand, and then scale down instances when not required, in order to keep costs low
+* I would apply an autoscaling policy on the ECS containers based on the CPU and memory usage metrics reported by AWS Cloudwatch to scale up the number of containers when the API is in high demand, and then scale down instances when CPU/memory returns to a lower usage, in order to keep costs low
 * The stack includes a load balancer to split traffic evenly across services
 * I would deploy the stack to specific AWS regions if the API was going to be used by users from those regions if latency was an issue